 Williams had given Philly a 1-0 lead early in the second period, but former-Flyer Rod Brind'Amour tied it up on the power play less than three minutes later.

 Roman Cechmanek stopped 17 of 18 shots for his fourth consecutive victory, improving his record to 6-1-2 for the year.

 2005 -- Simon Gagne recorded his second career hat trick and was in on all four Flyers' goals, and Peter Forsberg added a goal and three points in a 4-3 triumph over the Atlanta Thrashers at the Wachovia Center.

-The line of Gagne, Forsberg, and Mike Knuble remained one of the hottest in the NHL, as the trio of goals gave Gagne a league-leading 15, and Forsberg's 21 helpers also had him atop the NHL.
-The three points gave 'Foppa' four goals and 12 points in his last four outings.
+The line of Gagne, Forsberg, and Mike Knuble remained one of the hottest in the NHL, as the trio of goals gave Gagne a league-leading 15, and Forsberg's 21 helpers also had him atop the NHL leaders.
+The three points gave 'Foppa' four goals and 12 points over his last four outings.

-Goaltender Robert Esche literally had to save Philadelphia as they were outshot 26-11 over the final two frames, and 13-3 in the third.
+Goaltender Robert Esche literally had to save Philadelphia as they were outshot 26-11 over the final two frames, with a lopsided 13-3 margin in the third period alone.
 Gagne beat Atlanta starter Mike Dunham, who finished with 14 saves, on two of those three third period shots.

 Before the contest, the 25-millionth fan in franchise history passed through the turnstiles to watch a home Flyers' contest.

-2011 -- Sean Couturier posted the first multiple-goal game of his career and Jakub Voracek had a goal and three points as the Flyers raced out to an 8-0 lead after two periods in a 9-2 thumping of Columbus Blue Jackets at the Wells Fargo Center.
+2011 -- Sean Couturier posted the first multiple-goal game of his career and Jakub Voracek had a goal and three points as the Flyers raced out to an 8-0 lead in an eventual 9-2 thumping of the Columbus Blue Jackets at the Wells Fargo Center.